Eugene Robinson (American football): 1996 season

 On June 27, 1996, the Seattle Seahawks traded Robinson to the Green Bay Packers in exchange for defensive end Matt LaBounty.
-Plans for the Seahawks trading Robinson had been rumoured got some time after he allegedly refused to agree to take a 75% pay cut for the upcoming season, from $1.2 million to $300,000.
+Plans for the Seahawks trading Robinson had been rumored for some time after he allegedly refused to agree to take a 75% pay cut for the upcoming season, from $1.2 million to $300,000.
 He became expendable after the Seahawks signed free agent Darryl Williams.
+On July 17, 1996, the Packers subsequently traded former starting safety George Teague to the Atlanta Falcons.
+Head coach Mike Holmgren named Robinson the starting free safety to begin the season and paired him with strong safety LeRoy Butler.